Skip to main content

 Collect data for one shift

-Use a simple paper log at the machine.
-The operator records shift times, all downtime events with reason and duration, total pieces produced, and defective pieces.
-That is all you need.
+Use a paper log at the machine.
+Record all downtime events with reason and duration, total pieces, and defective pieces.

 4